The Homeowner’s Guide to Buying A New Furnace

 Why geothermal heating is head and shoulders above the rest

-With geothermal, you get three home heating and cooling systems in one.
+With geothermal, you get two home heating and cooling systems in one.
 Once you have a geothermal heat pump, you can:

 - Heat your home in the winter